B0xGhost/test-game-pixijs/README.md

-use live server in order to play game. i apologize in advance
+use live server in order to play game and refresh the page when you want to restart.
+I apologize in advance